 Understanding what you'll actually experience in each type of divorce helps you prepare mentally and financially for what lies ahead.

-Uncontested Divorce Process in Michigan
+Uncontested Divorce Process

 - Preparation: Gather financial documents and draft a settlement agreement covering property division, spousal support, and parenting plans (if applicable)